1. These Terms

 15.2.
 This does not limit in any way our liability to the extent that it may not be excluded or limited as a matter of law.

 15.5.
-We are not liable for any indirect or consequential loss or damage or for any loss of data, profit, anticipated savings, reputation, bargain, opportunity, revenue or business however caused, even if foreseeable.
+We are not liable for any indirect or consequential loss or damage or for any wasted expenditure or loss of data, profit, anticipated savings, reputation, bargain, opportunity, revenue or business however caused, even if foreseeable.

-17.1.
-These terms and conditions shall be governed by the laws of England and Wales and you agree that the courts of England and Wales shall have exclusive jurisdiction in relation to them.

 18.1.
+These Terms shall be governed by the laws of England and Wales and you agree that the courts of England and Wales shall have exclusive jurisdiction in relation to them.

-We reserve the right to alter these terms and conditions at any time.
-Any such changes will take effect when posted on our website.
-It is your responsibility to read the terms and conditions on each occasion the website is used or wines ordered.
-Your use of the website or your agreement to place or retain wines in storage with us shall signify your acceptance to be bound by these latest terms and conditions.
+19.1.
+We reserve the right to alter these Terms at any time.
+Any such changes will take effect when posted on our Website.
+It is your responsibility to read the Terms on each occasion the Website is used or Wines ordered.
+Your use of the Website or your agreement to place or retain Wines in storage with us shall signify your acceptance to be bound by these latest Terms.

-18.2.
-If any provision of these terms and conditions is held by a court or other competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of these terms and conditions and the remainder of the provision in question shall not be affected.
+19.2.
+If any provision of these Terms is held by a court or other competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of these Terms and the remainder of the provision in question shall not be affected.